gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 1. Clip the white and black wires, strip 3mm of insulation then tin the stripped end with solder.
 Connect the white wire to the `+` on the 5v terminal block connector and the black wire onto the `-`.
 ![buckmodulesandwiring-12](../img/buckmoduleassembly/buckmoduleassembly-12.webp)

-## Calibrate the Buck Module Voltage
+## Calibrate the Buck Module Voltage, Part 1

 ![buckmodulesandwiring-13](../img/buckmoduleassembly/buckmoduleassembly-13.webp)